leoagomes/disco_llama/README.md

     - not sure how this would work, but would probably be cool
 - [ ] memory -- make the bot be able to remember stuff across conversations

+- [ ] improve docker support
+  - currently you can build a docker image for this, but not do much more with it
+  - it'd be nice to have the `docker-compose.yml` file actually work
+  - not exactly a priority now because it's simpler to run the lib + ollama locally on a Mac

 possibly very far future?

 - [ ] moderation -- add moderation actions to the bot